ionic-team/ionic-learn/content/formulas/cordova-camera/article.md

 ## Example Project

-For a quick example that ties all of the lessons here together, take a look at the [Cordova Camera](https://github.com/driftyco/ionic-example-cordova-camera) example in the repo!
+For a quick example that ties all of the lessons here together, take a look at the [Cordova Camera](https://github.com/driftyco/ionic-example-cordova-camera) example app using Ionic!
 Here's a screenshot of it in action:

 <img src="/img/formulas/camera/photo.png" class="screenshot">